What to do if your homeowners insurance is canceled

 How long does canceled insurance stay on my record?

-Insurance companies report things like claims and cancellations to the Comprehensive Loss Underwriting Exchange (CLUE) database.
-The CLUE records typically run anywhere from five to seven years.
+Insurance companies report claims and cancellations to the Comprehensive Loss Underwriting Exchange (CLUE) database.
+The CLUE records typically last five to seven years.

 What happens if you have a lapse in homeowners insurance?

-How many claims can you make before home insurance drops you?
+How many claims can you make before a home insurance company drops you?

 There's no set number of claims that can trigger a policy cancellation.
 It usually depends on the severity of claims and the number of claims you have filed during a specific period.
 It also depends on the type of claims, since an insurer generally can't cancel your policy for multiple weather-related claims.

-Can homeowners insurance drop you after a claim?
+Can a homeowners insurance company drop you after a claim?

 In general, as long as you have been a good customer and haven't made many claims in the past, your homeowners insurance company will not drop you after one claim.
 It’s illegal to cancel your insurance policy just because you filed a claim.